fabiofdsantos/rel-nofollow-checkbox/README.md

 # Rel Nofollow Checkbox

 This is a simple WordPress plugin to add a checkbox in the insert/edit link popup for including `nofollow` attribute.
-Since v1.1.2 it adds an option for the link title attribute.
+Since v1.1.2 it also adds an option for the link title attribute.

 Compatible up to **WordPress v4.2**.